greenm01/vb4x/docs/vb4x_specs.md

 Combat will proceed in a smiliar fashion to Section 5.4, with the following restrictions:

-1. Starbases are immune from Critial Hits
-2. Starbases deal Critical Hits
+1. If a player rolls a critical hit against a starbase on the first try, reroll a second time.
-3. Starbases receive an extra +1 die roll modifier
+2. Starbases receive an extra +2 die roll modifier.

 Starbases are defensive citadels that are equipped with advanced sensors and massive artificial intelligence (AI) resources.
-Their shields are too powerful to take a critial hit.
+Their shields are powerful and make them a challenge to strike a critical hit.

 ### 5\.5.2 Abandoned Starbase